 And for those who can brave some crowds, heading over to the city’s main department stores is in order, too.
 All the historic grands magasins one-up each other with grandiose, often-animated window displays, one more magical than the next.

-These are just a few of our favorite places to head this year (PLEASE VISIT LATER IN THE WINTER FOR UPDATES AND DETAILS ON 2021 EVENTS).
+These are just a few of our favorite places to head this year (PLEASE VISIT LATER IN THE WINTER FOR FURTHER UPDATES AND MORE DETAILS ON 2021 EVENTS).
 For a full list, see this page at the Paris Tourist Office website.

 Avenue des Champs-Elysées